Anthony Bevilacqua: Early life and education

 Anthony Bevilacqua attended Public School No. 60, St. Thomas the Apostle School, and Richmond Hill High School, all in the Borough of Queens.
 He then studied at Cathedral College in Queens, where he won prizes in mathematics and science.
-He earned a trip to Washington, D.C. for an essay on the immaculate conception.
-Bevilacqua graduated from Cathedral College with a Bachelor of Arts degree in 1943, and then entered the Seminary of the Immaculate Conception in Huntington, New York.
+He earned a trip to Washington, D.C. for an essay on the Immaculate Conception.
+Bevilacqua graduated from Cathedral College with a Bachelor of Arts in 1943, and then entered the Seminary of the Immaculate Conception in Huntington, New York.

 Ordination and ministry

 Bevilacqua was ordained to the priesthood for the Diocese of Brooklyn by Bishop Thomas Malloy on June 11, 1949, at St. James Cathedral in Brooklyn.
 He then served as an associate pastor at Sacred Heart of Jesus and St. Mary Parish in Brooklyn and St. Mary Parish on Long Island until 1950.
 Bevilacqua taught at Cathedral College from 1950 to 1954, and then entered the Pontifical Gregorian University in Rome.
-He obtained a Doctor of Canon Law degree summa cum laude from the Gregorian in 1956.
+He obtained a Doctor of Canon Law summa cum laude from the Gregorian in 1956.

 After returning to Brooklyn, Bevilacqua served on the diocesan tribunal and as a chaplain to the Sisters of St. Joseph congregation in Brentwood, New York.
-He earned a Master of Political Science degree from Columbia University in 1962, and was named vice-chancellor of the diocese in 1965.
+He earned a Master of Arts in political science from Columbia University in 1962, and was named vice-chancellor of the diocese in 1965.
 From 1968 to 1980, Bevilacqua was a visiting professor of canon law at Seminary of the Immaculate Conception.
 During this time, he also founded the Diocesan Office for Migration and Refugees in 1971.
-Bevilacqua earned a J.D. from St. John's University in 1975.
+Bevilacqua earned a J.D. from St. John's University in Queens in 1975.
 He was admitted to practice law in the courts of New York and Pennsylvania and before the U.S. Supreme Court.

-Bevilacqua was named by the Holy See as honorary prelate of his holiness on January 23, 1976; he became chancellor of the diocese that year also.
+Bevilacqua was named by the Holy See as honorary prelate of his holiness on January 23, 1976; he became chancellor of the diocese that year.
 He remained chancellor of the diocese and director of its Migration and Refugee Office until 1983.
 From 1977 to 1980, Bevilacqua taught immigration law as an adjunct professor at St. John's University School of Law.

 Auxiliary Bishop of Brooklyn

-On October 7, 1980, Bevilacqua was appointed as an auxiliary bishop of the Diocese of Brooklyn, and titular bishop of Aquae Albae in Byzacena by Pope John Paul II.
-He received his episcopal consecration on November 24, 1980 from Bishop Francis Mugavero, with Bishops John J. Snyder and Charles Mulrooney serving as co-consecrators, at the Basilica of Our Lady of Perpetual Help in Brooklyn.
-Bevilacqua selected as his episcopal motto: Ecclesia Mater Nostra, meaning, "The Church, our Mother."
+On October 7, 1980, Bevilacqua was appointed as an auxiliary bishop of Brooklyn, and titular bishop of Aquae Albae in Byzacena by Pope John Paul II.
+He received his episcopal consecration on November 24, 1980, from Bishop Francis Mugavero, with Bishops John J. Snyder and Charles Mulrooney serving as co-consecrators, at the Basilica of Our Lady of Perpetual Help in Brooklyn.
+Bevilacqua selected as his episcopal motto: Ecclesia Mater Nostra, meaning "The Church, our Mother."